hughobrien/psu-constitution/README.md

 8. Other agenda items should be derived for events at council, updates from university committees or upcoming campaigns/ meetings of elections.
 Any member may request any item to the agenda and submit the item to the president that item must be discussed in full, provided that notice is given in advance of the meeting.

-9. At least 3 University days’ notice shall be provided to all Executive members before ordinary Executive meetings during semester, the set schedule and time for the meeting is considered notice.
-At least 2 hours’ notice shall be provided to all Executive members before extraordinary Executive Meetings during semester.
-At least 7 days’ notice shall be provided to all Executive members before Executive meetings outside semester.
+9. At least three University days' notice shall be provided to all Executive members before ordinary Executive meetings during semester, the set schedule and time for the meeting is considered notice.
+At least two hours’ notice shall be provided to all Executive members before extraordinary Executive Meetings during semester.
+At least seven days’ notice shall be provided to all Executive members before Executive meetings outside semester.

 10. Where a quorum cannot be reached for an Executive meeting outside semester, the President shall organise, at Union expense, an alternative meeting type, such as a conference call or an online meeting.
 There should be no need for an emergency meeting unless there is an urgent political crisis.

 ## Schedule 4: Council and Executive Job Descriptions and Terms of Office

-It is requested that volunteering members of the Council and Executive dedicate 3 hours per week in order to fulfil the responsibilities that are outlined in their respective job descriptions
+It is requested that volunteering members of the Council and Executive dedicate three hours per week in order to fulfil the responsibilities that are outlined in their respective job descriptions

 1. The President: